raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - This is useful for tasks like monitoring where every node gets a monitoring pod
 - An example, kube-proxy, is a DaemonSet
 - Solutions like WeaveNet are also a good candidate for DaemonSets
-- Creating a DaemonSet is similar to DaemonSets, but kind is DaemonSet instead of ReplicaSet
+- Creating a DaemonSet is similar to ReplicaSet, but kind is DaemonSet instead of ReplicaSet

 ## Satic pods
 - Apart from contacting the kubernetes api, the kubelet also reads manifests from /etc/kubernetes/manifests/